antoniobg0/pokedex-example/backend/README.md

 3) npm run migrate
 4) npm run generate
 5) npm run seed (save the access uuid shown in terminal as it is required in frontend setup)

+### Swagger
+this project contains a minimal swagger configuration so user can check the available endpoints.

+path is
+`api/v1/api-docs`